-The FBO shall lease or construct, on the property, a public use terminal building capable of meeting business demand, as approved by the director.
+FBOs are not required to lease or construct a public use terminal building on the leasehold property.
+However, if a FBO chooses to lease or construct a public use terminal building, the building must be capable of meeting business demand as approved by the director.